 In general, what we found is that from 3 months of age, infants tend to look significantly longer at the view of the legs that is unfamiliar, namely that violates the visualproprioceptive calibration of the body in terms of general movement directionality, relative movement of the limbs, as well as overall leg configuration in relation to the rest of the body (Rochat, 1998).
 In particular, infants are shown to look significantly longer as well as to move their legs more, while looking at a view of their legs that reverses by 180° the seen and felt directionality of movement, or that reverses the way legs move in relation to each other.
-In all, this research suggests that by moving and acting, infants from at least 3 months of age manifest an intermodal calibration of the own body, developing an intermodal body schema.
+In all, this research suggests that by moving and acting, infants from at least 3 months of age manifest an intermodal calibration of their own body, developing an intermodal body schema.
 This body schema is an implicit, perceptually based "protorepresentation" of the body as specified by the intermodal redundancy accompanying perception and action.
-This body schema is not yet the objectified bodily representation or body image expressed by young children recognizing themselves in a mirror by claiming this is "Me" or showing embarrassment or shame (see the conceptual distinction
+The intermodal redundancy specifying the body is experienced and explored by infants from birth.
+Considering the rich behavioral repertoire of fetuses 20 weeks and older, it may also be experienced in the confines of pregnancy (e.g., Prechtl, 1984).

-Figure 10.2 A Apparatus and experimental set-up of the infant wearing black and white socks while reclined in front of the large television monitor projecting an on-line view of the legs from the waist down.
-Camera A provided a close-up of the infant's face for the analysis of gazing at the display as Camera B and C provided each a particular view of the legs (i.e., ego vs. reversed ego view).
-B The two views of their own legs as seen by the infant on the television in the three experimental conditions studied in Rochat and Morgan (1995): (A) Observer view vs. ego view (Experiment 1); (B) Reversed ego view vs. ego view (Experiment 2); (C) Reversed observer view vs. ego view (Experiment 3).
+Figure 7.2(a) Apparatus and experimental setup of the infant wearing black and white socks while reclined in front of the large TV monitor projecting an on-line view of the legs from the waist down.
+Camera A provided a close-up of the infant's face for the analysis of gazing at the display as cameras B and C each provided a particular view of the legs (i.e., ego vs. reversed ego view).

+Figure 7.2(b) The two views of their own legs as seen by the infant on the TV in the three experimental conditions studied in Rochat and Morgan (1995): (A) observer view vs. ego view (Experiment 1); (B) reversed ego view vs. ego view (Experiment 2); (C) reversed observer view vs. ego view (Experiment 3).